 Legal modification is important at these times.
 Many parents try to work things out themselves, so they rely on informal side-agreements.
 Their intentions are good because it is good for parents to work out their own problems.
 But these side agreements are unenforceable in family court.
 Unless the judge alters the current orders, they remain in effect.

 Many things about Illinois divorces are different, but other things have remained the same.
-For a free consultation with an experienced family law attorney in Hoffman Estates, contact the Law Offices of Martin A. Delaney III, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Hoffman Estates, contact Andrea Heckman Law.
+We routinely handle matters in Cook County and nearby jurisdictions.